Ringworld (role-playing game): Creature Book

 The Creature Book gives rules and descriptions for creatures, divided into Aliens, Humanoids, Animals and Plants.
 Many races get specialized hit location tables, characteristic maxima and minima, skills and traits.

 Ringworld Companion

-This supplement was published not long after the box set.
+The Ringworld Companion supplement was published not long after the box set.
 The authors are credited as Greg Stafford, John Hewitt, Sherman Kahn, Lynn Willis, Sandy Petersen, Rudy Kraft, and Charlie Krank.

 The book starts with a diagram of the Ringworld and its star, EC-1752, new humanoids, aliens, plants and animals, technological objects, and original errata.
 There is some information on spaceships (Human and City Builder), hyperspace, a map of Human Space, and statistics for vehicles used on the Ringworld.
 Then there is a new race, the "Agamans", desert nomads, and a scenario involving them, "The Sand Eaters".
 Finally, there is a three part scenario named "The Kaladians", about the defense of travelling merchants.
 Both scenarios can be integrated into the campaign given in the basic set.
 None of these three additional races appear in any of the Ringworld novels.